krempovskyy/pokemonStore2.0/README.md

 •	Created Forms
 •	Created Tables
 ________________________________________

-Features
+## # Features

-Functionality of the project is described as below,
+Below is the list of features to be developed.
+Progress will be tracked frequently

-1. Feature 1 - Dmytro Krempovskyy – Home page
+1. Feature 1 - Dmytro Krempovskyy – User Authentication & Account Management

-2. Feature 2 - Vinh Nguyen
+2. Feature 2 - Vinh Nguyen / Lien Pham - Product Listening and Categories

-3. Feature 3 - Lien Pham
-4. Feature 4 – Madushani Piyadasa – Contact Page
+3. Feature 3 – Madushani Piyadasa – Contact Page

+    > A contact form allow users to send inqueries and Feedback

+    > Includes fields for name, e-mail, subject and message

+    > Javacsript validation to ensure form compeleteness

-5. Feature 5 – Madushani / Dmytro - Shopping  Cart
+4. Feature 4 – Madushani / Dmytro - Shopping  Cart

+    > Users can add/ remove items from their cart
+    > Order Summary

-6. Feature 6 – Vinh Nguyen  - Admin console
+5. Feature 5 – Vinh Nguyen  - Admin console

+6. Feature 6 - Responsive and Accessible Design
+    > Optimized for Mobile, Tablet and Desktop users

 ________________________________________

-Database Tables
+## # Database Tables

-List the database tables that are part of your project.
+Below are the planned database tables for the Project

-•	Table 1 (Created By): Table Name
-•	Table 2 (Created By): Table Name
-•	Table 3 (Created By): Table Name
-Include the ER Diagram of the database.
+**Table Name |  Created By |  Description**
+> Users      |             |
+> Products   |             |
+> Orders     |             |
+> Cart       |             |
+> Inquiries  |  Madushani  |  Cus.inq from form

 ________________________________________

-Created Forms
+## # Created Forms

 List and describe any forms that have been created as part of your project.
 Include details about the purpose of each form and any validation logic.
 •	Form 1 (Created By): Form Name: Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied